 - Click Select Area icon, hover over a selected area and single click to view documents in area, edit area information, create a data set from area, create a sub-analysis from area, or delete the area.
 Or, view and manage areas on the Areas list.

-Patent List: view the list below the radar.
+Adaptive List: view the patent list below the radar, which adjusts based on Quick Highlight selections.
 Click [+] to add the patent to the Search Form.
 Click the pin to pinpoint the patent on the radar.
 Click [v] to view details about the patent